DynamicsAndNeuralSystems/DevelopmentalExpressionModeling/README.md

 #### Optimization

 An initial step is to get the model parameters in a good part of the space, using `optimization`.
-The optimized values can then be set in `GiveMeDefaultParameters`.
+The optimized values should then be set in the function `GiveMeDefaultParameters`: `params.ensembleParams.rho` and `params.d0scalingFactor`.

 #### Modelling

 The modelling across time is done in `simulateGrid`.
 Running this across many iterations is done in `GetWithErrorBars`.